 mission of NIGMS.
 Technology development

-R01 funding opportunity announcements (FOAs) encourage evaluation of technological innovations to overcome current technical limitations in biomedical research.
+R01 notice of funding opportunities (NOFOs) encourage evaluation of technological innovations to overcome current technical limitations in biomedical research.
 Therefore, you may not include untested biological questions in your application.

-Please note that NIGMS is not the only Institute participating in the NIGMS Technology Development FOAs.
-National Institute on Aging (NIA) and National Cancer Institute (NCI) also participate in these FOAs; therefore, your application could be assigned to NIA or NCI by the Division of Receipt and Referral within the Center for Scientific Review.
-NIH also has several technology specific FOAs such as exploratory bioengineering research grants (EBRG) and bioengineering research grants (BRG) in which several NIH Institutes and Centers (ICs) participate.
+Please note that NIGMS is not the only Institute participating in the NIGMS Technology Development NOFOs.
+National Institute on Aging (NIA) and National Cancer Institute (NCI) also participate in these NOFOs; therefore, your application could be assigned to NIA or NCI by the Division of Receipt and Referral within the Center for Scientific Review.
+NIH also has several technology specific NOFOs such as exploratory bioengineering research grants (EBRG) and bioengineering research grants (BRG) in which several NIH Institutes and Centers (ICs) participate.
 The list of participating ICs can be found under Part 1.
 Overview Information, Components of Participating Organizations.

 While investigators may be comfortable writing applications using hypothesis-driven research framework to address biological questions and untested biomedical research aims, for the R21 and R01 Technology Development programs in particular, biomedical research aims, or objectives are not allowed.
 Rather, technology development beyond the current state-of-the-art should be the focus of the research project, and only synthetic models or well-characterized biological systems may be used to assess performance.